pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 To back up your Pachyderm cluster, run one of the following commands:

-* To create a partial back up of metada-only, run:
+* To create a partial back up of metadata-only, run:

   ```bash
   pachctl extract --no-objects > path/to/your/backup/file